 The Institute will both support UI faculty members' community-engaged work and prepare them to be successful mentors for graduate students.
-The Institute will focus on ways to build publicly engaged assignments and pedagogy into teaching at both undergraduate and graduate levels.
+We'll focus on ways to build publicly engaged assignments and pedagogy into teaching at both undergraduate and graduate levels.
 Participants will also have opportunities to discuss effective, responsible strategies for integrating engaged practices into their art, scholarship, and research.
 The group will meet engagement professionals from across campus, including the Office of Outreach and Engagement.
 Sessions will also feature faculty, staff, and graduate students who have long and deep experience in collaborating with public partners as well as with community partners who can offer firsthand advice about the benefits and challenges of working with the University.

-Outcomes One of the places where theory and practice along with intellectual interests and practical demands intersect is the classroom.
-Participants should propose an experiment in engaged pedagogy--from a single community-based assignment to a project-based course to be developed with a partner organization--for a course you have taught or plan to teach in the next year or two.
+One of the places where theory and practice along with intellectual interests and practical demands intersect is the classroom.
+Applicants should propose an experiment in engaged pedagogy--from a single community-based assignment to a project-based course to be developed with a partner organization--for a course you have taught or plan to teach in the next year or two.
 Throughout the week, we will also encourage participants to sketch out ideas that might eventually translate current or future publicly engaged projects into grant applications, but a revised course will be the only required outcome.
 Our goal is to provide an informed, supportive environment in which to stretch your thinking, your arts and research practices, and your intellectual community of scholars committed to a more collaborative, just campus, community, and world.

 Participants whose positions at the UI allow them to accept special compensation payments will receive a $500 stipend.
-Note that to receive the stipend, you must be available to attend the full institute, which will run 3 1/2 days.
-We will also ask you to reconnect in the fall to share the outcomes of the institute with the group and other engaged colleagues on campus.
+Note that to receive the stipend, you must be available to attend the full institute, which will run 4 days.
+We will also ask you to meet in the fall to share the outcomes of the institute with the group and other engaged colleagues on campus.
 We'll be eager to hear how the Institute has affected your thinking about your teaching as well as your research or arts practice.
 This will also be a chance for us to share opportunities for further support on campus and/or external funding to support your engaged projects.